Anadyr (town): Early 20th century

 The merchants set about reestablishing the status quo, all the while pretending to the Kamchatka Revkom that they themselves were socialists when inquiries came as to the whereabouts of their colleagues, going as far as to set up a fake Anadyr branch of the Russian Communist Party of Bolsheviks.
 Unfortunately for the merchants in Anadyr, members of the first Revkom had already managed to establish branches in Markovo and Ust-Belaya, who were not convinced by the claims coming from Anadyr and, whilst establishing the Second Revolutionary Committee of Chukotka in Markovo pressed the Kamchatka Revkom for assistance.
 The Kamchatka Revkom responded by sending a party to investigate.
 A number of those involved in the overthrow of the First Revolutionary Committee either ceased their political activity in the hope of blending into the background, or fled Chukotka for Alaska.
-However, the merchants fared worse eighteen months later when the Bolsheviks returned and began to reorganize urban life.
 Struggles continued for some time in the Russian Far East, and it took until early 1923 before communications were sent from Kamchatka by Red Army commanders indicating that all White Army forces in Chukotka had been eliminated.

 Monuments to those members of the First Revolutionary Committee were erected in Anadyr on 5 July 1921.
 It was only in 1969 that an elderly man said he remembered where the bodies had been buried, having seen them being interred in a cemetery in Tavayvaam.
 Following this tip, the remains were recovered and then paraded solemnly through Anadyr to the monuments, where they were buried with full honors.

 In 1923, Novo–Mariinsk was renamed Anadyr.

 WWII and the Cold War

 During World War II, an airfield was built here for the Alaska-Siberian (ALSIB) air route used to ferry American Lend-Lease aircraft to the Eastern Front.

-During the 1960s, Anadyr was home to an R-12 Dvina (SS-4 Sandal) medium-range ballistic missile (MRBM) complex, which targeted American military installations in Alaska.
+During the 1960s, Anadyr was home to an R-12 Dvina (SS-4 Sandal) medium-range ballistic missile (MRBM) complex, which could target American military installations in Alaska.
 The base was located 23 km (14 miles) northeast of Anadyr and was the USSR's only remote missile site.

 Anadyr was granted town status in 1965, around which time it had a population of 5,600.

 The Hope Sled Dog Race was run between Anadyr and Nome, Alaska for more than a decade.